 It just happens to be the middle of a hot afternoon as I am typing up this post.
 I can honestly say my mouth is watering, and I am contemplating a pause in writing.

-Recollecting how much I enjoy this moringa smoothie is posing to be a challenge.
+Recollecting how much I enjoy this frozen moringa drink is posing to be a challenge.
 Dare I take a break from typing?
-Now I am wondering if I have some fresh moringa leaf in the refrigerator or freezer.
+Now I am wondering if I have some fresh moringa leaves in the refrigerator or freezer.

 Washed and dried leaves can be stored in a refrigerator for about 2 weeks.
 If you won't be using them right away, leave branches intact, dry them well and store them in an airtight container or seal them in a plastic bag.

-However, their taste and exceptional nutritional value are just the same as unfrozen leaves for blended or cooked recipes.
+However, their taste and exceptional nutritional value are just the same as unfrozen leaves added to soups or blended into drinks.